stem-discord/public/howtoask.md

 * I don't get what "orthonormal basis" is supposed to mean.
   I checked wikipedia and tried googling but none of the explanations make sense.
 ```

+4. Ping the right role After you post your question, you can ping one of the Helper roles.
+For example, if you need help with computer science, you can ping the `@Helper > CS role`.
+Someone will eventually come by and help you.
+Don't ping anyone else - this includes random online users and @everyone

+Roles available for pinging:

+`@Helper > Math`
+`@Helper > Physics`
+`@Helper > Chemistry`
+`@Helper > Biology`
+`@Helper > CS`
+`@Helper > Engineering`

+5. Do not post on multiple channels, patiently wait for someone to help you, and be respectful when they do All STEM helpers are volunteers.
+If they're taking time out of their day to help you, the least you can do is be nice to them.

+**(Do not DM Helpers)**